philc/vimium/README.md

 -------------
 1.52 (not yet released)

-- Search completion for selected popular search engines; for details, see the wiki ([here](https://github.com/philc/vimium/wiki/Search-Completion) and [here](https://github.com/philc/vimium/wiki/Tips-and-Tricks#repeat-recent-queries)).
+- Search completion for selected custom search engines; for details, see the wiki ([here](https://github.com/philc/vimium/wiki/Search-Completion) and [here](https://github.com/philc/vimium/wiki/Tips-and-Tricks#repeat-recent-queries)).
-- A much improved user interface for custom search engines.
+- Improved user interface for custom search engines.
 - `Tab` on an empty Vomnibar now expands the Vomnibar with your recent history.
 - Added <tt>\`\`</tt> to jump back to the previous position after selected jump-like movements: <br/>
     (`gg`, `G`, `n`, `N`, `/` and local mark movements).
-- Global marks are now persistent (across tab closes and browser sessions) and synced.
+- Global marks now persistent (across tab closes and browser sessions) and are synced.
-- For filtered link hints (not the default), you can now use `Tab` and `Enter` to select hints and hints are ordered by best match.
+- For filtered link hints (not the default), you can now use `Tab` and `Enter` to select hints, and hints are ordered by best match.
+- Find mode now uses an HTML input (so you can paste and edit the search text).
 - Bug fixes, including:
     - Bookmarklets accessed from the Vomnibar.
     - Global marks on non-Windows platforms.
     - Link-hints for non-Latin keyboards.
+    - Vimium now works on XML pages (instead of breaking them).

 1.51 (2015-05-02)